algolia/instantsearch/docgen/src/Getting_started_React_native.md

 * `hasMore`, a boolean that indicates if there are more pages to load
 * `refine`, the function to call when the end of the page is reached to load more results.

 On the React Native side we are going to take advantage of the [FlatList](https://facebook.github.io/react-native/docs/flatlist.html) to render this infinite scroll.
+The FlatList component is available since the v0.43 of React Native.
+If you're using a previous version, you can use the [ListView](https://facebook.github.io/react-native/docs/listview.html) component instead.

 Let’s create our own React Native Infinite Hits widget: